sdoward/eric_learning/tasks/task7.md

 ### Steps to complete

 1. Create a new branch.
 This should be named in a way that describes the work that will be done.
 2. Make some changes to your code.
 This can be anything you like.
-Change some text styles, add more data to the ui etc.
+Change some text styles, add more data to the ui, add a constructor to `Beer` class
 3. Commit those changes to the new branch.
 4. Publish that branch to github (publishing a branch is like pushing a commit)
 5. Go to https://github.com/sdoward/eric_learning and you should see a button asking if you want to open a Pull Request.
 Click it and open the pull request